ENERGY DEPENDENCY

 Description

-The indicator measures the national economy’s reliance on imports of different energy sources to satisfy its demand.
-It is calculated as the ratio of net imports to total domestic supply (excluding stock changes).
+This indicator quantifies the dependency of the national economy on imports of various energy sources to meet its domestic demand.
+It is calculated as the ratio of net imports to total domestic energy availability, excluding stock changes.

 Purpose

-To provide information on the security of energy supply by assessing the level of dependence on imports of energy sources and primary electricity.
+The purpose is to provide information pertaining to resource supply security, specifically concerning the degree of dependency on imports of energy sources and primary electricity.

 Policy relevance and utility for users